-When we founded Prophet’s Rock in 1999, our goal was to find sites in Central Otago like no others.
-Two vineyards were established: Bendigo and, subsequently, Rocky Point.
-Both are steep and elevated, and each is distinctive, Bendigo with its rare mix of soils, including schist, clay and chalk, and Rocky Point with its stony ground and almost treacherous slopes.
+Two vineyards were established in the Bendigo sub-region: The Prophet’s Rock Home Vineyard and, subsequently, the Rocky Point.
+Both are steep and elevated, and each is distinctive – The Home Vineyard with its rare mix of soils, including schist, clay and chalk, and Rocky Point with its stony ground and almost treacherous slopes.

 Each glass, then, embodies both the old world and the new, past and present unified by place.

 At Prophet’s Rock, we are committed to sustainable wine production.
 Our vines sit comfortably in the natural environment that surrounds them, and we treat these surroundings with care.
 Prophet’s Rock is a member of Sustainable Winegrowing New Zealand.

 Our exceptional vineyards are the foundation of our wines, and we’re fanatical about looking after them.
 Our journey starts in the vines, where we grow low yielding fruit with great concentration and flavour, fruit we then treat with deference.

 Harvesting is by hand, and our approach in the winery is considered.